Concept and Meaning

 social and economic disruption and environmental degradation.

-of a disastrous event which seriously affects or disrupts (or
+ruinous effect of a disastrous event which seriously affects or disrupts (or

 threaten to disrupt) the critical functions of a community, society or system,

 for a period long enough to significantly harm it or cause its failure.
 It is beyond

 the capapabilty of the local community to overcome it.
 The stricken community needs extraordinary

-efforts to cope with it, often with outside help
+efforts to cope with it, often with outside help or international aid.

-It is a situation resulting from an environmental phenomenon or armed conflict that
+a situation resulting from an environmental phenomenon or armed conflict that

-produce stress, personal injury, physical damage, and
+produce stress, personal injury, physical damage, and economic disruption of

-Definition The World Health Organisation (WHO) defines Disaster as "any
+Health Organisation (WHO) defines Disaster as "any occurrence that causes

 2) Man made disasters.